 Have you been a victim of fraud with your Lone Star Card?

 If you think you’ve been a victim of fraud with your Lone Star Card, take immediate action.
 Call the Lone Star Help Desk at 800-777-7328 to change your PIN and cancel your card.
-Then call 2-1-1, and after selecting a language choose option 3 to report the fraud to the Texas Office of Inspector General.
+Then call 2-1-1, and after selecting a language choose option 3 to report the fraud to the Texas Health and Human Services Office of the Inspector General.
 You should also contact local law enforcement.

 If you are in need of assistance with food, contact a local food bank or food pantry.
 Food banks not only help with food, but they might also be able to help with employment, housing or utility assistance.
 If you need to find help in your area, call 2-1-1 and after selecting a language choose option 1, or visit 211Texas.org.